gmilab/closedloop/README.md

 # closedloop
-Scripts for real-time closed-loop stimulation
+Scripts for closed-loop stimulation based on real-time prediction of impending lapses in attention